anatarajank/Battery-Data-Analysis/README.md

 ## Dataset

-The Oxford Battery Degradation Dataset is a valuable resource for battery research, providing electrochemical data from commercially available 18650-format lithium-ion batteries.
+The Oxford Battery Degradation Dataset is a valuable resource for battery research, providing electrochemical data from a commercially available 18650-format lithium-ion battery.
 The EIL-MJ1-015 dataset, used in this project, captures the battery's response to various charge and discharge cycles.

 **Dataset Structure:**

 This dataset is comprised of two main sections.
 The first four columns provide a summary of the cycling data, while the remaining columns contain the detailed cycling data itself.
 Before further analysis, the dataset requires some cleaning and preprocessing.

 ## Notebook